Siddharthg97/Knowledge-graphs/Theory.md

 ## What is a knowledge graph?
 A knowledge graph, also known as a semantic network, represents a network of real-world entities—such as objects, events, situations or concepts—and illustrates the relationship between them.
 This information is usually stored in a graph database and visualized as a graph structure, prompting the term knowledge “graph.”

 A knowledge graph is made up of three main components: nodes, edges, and labels.
 Any object, place, or person can be a node.
 An edge defines the relationship between the nodes.
 For example, a node could be a client, like IBM, and an agency like, Ogilvy.
-An edge would be categorize the relationship as a customer relationship between IBM and Ogilvy.
+An edge would be categorize the relationship as a customer relationship between IBM and Ogilvy. <br />
+Nodes and relationships will be annotated with their **types** and described by a collection of attributes that characterize them.
+For instance, a node representing a city will typically have a **property indicating its current population or its geographical location**, a person would have a date of birth, a name, and so on.

 https://www.ibm.com/topics/knowledge-graph  <br />
 https://github.com/Siddharthg97/Knowledge-graphs/blob/main/Images/img1.JPG <br />https://neo4j.com/blog/what-is-knowledge-graph/ <br />